motla/motla.github.io/index.md

 ## Electronic products

-Here are some commercial projects I contributed on, most of them in collaboration with [ONWI](https://www.onwi.fr/){:target="_blank"}, a small electronics design office and medium-sized production unit based in Lyon, France.
+Here are some commercial projects I contributed on, most of them in collaboration with [ONWI](https://www.onwi.fr/){:target="_blank"}, a small electronics design office and medium-sized production unit based near Lyon, France.

 {% include products.html %}